- Home

 Taking part in music lessons will also further develop the skills, attributes and attitudes that children can use to support their learning in other curriculum areas.
 For example, elements of science help children to recognise which sounds do and do not complement each other.

-Evidence of the lessons and any other music taught in class, for example class assemblies, performances for parents or the local community, cross curricular lessons, or whole school events, can be seen in videos, photos, recordings or written reviews or self-evaluations completed by children.
+Evidence of the lessons and any other music taught in class, for example class assemblies, performances for parents or the local community, cross curricular lessons, or whole school events, can be seen in videos, photos, recordings or self-evaluations completed by children.